-Finally, notice that holding a mechanism $\mathcal{M}$ fixed, increasing k (weakly) enlarges the set $g(R_k(\theta))$ of outcomes that are within k deviations from the Nash Equilibria at state $\theta$ .
-As long as the corresponding $A^k$ defined as above is weakly Comonotonic and such that $A^k(\theta) \subseteq A(\theta)$ for all $\theta \in \Theta$ , then the necessary condition for (A, k)-Safe Nash Implementation is satisfied.
-But if, as k increases, the $A^k$ correspondence is not a sub-correspondence of A, or not weakly Comonotonic, then $\mathcal{M}$ cannot (A, k)-Safe Nash implement the SCC.
-In that case, Safe Implementation by $\mathcal{M}$ requires either relaxing the admissibility requirement by making A more inclusive (if $A^k$ is not a sub-correspondence of A, or if it violates part 2 of Def.
-7), or to 'reduce' the dependence of the SCC on the state of the world (if $A^k$ violates part 1 of Def.
-7).
-In this sense, the structural properties of any implementing 'safe' mechanism in the statement of Theorem 2 reflect a trade-off between the safety level parameter $k \geq 1$ , the strictness of the acceptability correspondence, and the responsiveness of the SCC to the state of the world.
+Finally, notice that holding a mechanism \mathcal{M} fixed, increasing k (weakly) enlarges the set of outcomes that are within k deviations from the Nash Equilibria at state θ , A^k .
+As long as the corresponding A^k defined as above is weakly Comonotonic and such that $A^k(\theta) \subseteq A(\theta)$ for all $\theta \in \Theta$, then the necessary condition for (A, k)-Safe Nash Implementation is satisfied.
+But if, as k increases, the A^k correspondence is not a sub-correspondence of A, or not weakly Comonotonic, then \mathcal{M} cannot (A, k)-Safe Nash implement the SCC.
+In that case, Safe Implementation by \mathcal{M} requires either relaxing the requirement by making A more inclusive (if A^k is not a sub-correspondence of A, or if it violates part 2 of Def.
+5), or to 'reduce' the dependence of the SCC on θ (if A^k violates part 1 of Def.
+5).
+In this sense, the structural properties of any implementing 'safe' mechanism in the statement of Theorem 2 reflect a trade-off between the safety level parameter $k \geq 1$, the strictness of the acceptability correspondence, and the responsiveness of the SCC to the state of the world.